 Doing competitive intelligence on competitors is another example – from tracking their backlinks to tracing their site structure and setup.

 A mechanical grunt can collect data about the backlinks from any website.
 There are many out of the box programs for this, and one or two are decent, but building one in-house means the data will be what you need.

 Keeping track of link development tasks, requests, etc. (no, not crap auto-emailers).
 The same goes for identifying potential link sites.
 You can tell a program check the links for x domain and gather all linking domains with .edu of any page rank and general TLDs with a PR higher than PR4 (or whatever metric you want).
 Then you or your employees hand review and contact.

 Have some industry blogs talking about your company?
 You can automate brand checking.
 Set up a program to do a site search for all the industry blogs/forums on a once a month basis and reporting back any pages to you with your company name listed on them.
 Don’t want to keep reviewing old posts?
 Have the program auto compare it to the last check and kill the dupes to only show you the new ones.

-Tons more, tons more… I’m stating the more obvious uses, but there are some sweet ones when you think about it.
-And they’re all legitimate uses… none of this stuff being done by a human would make it any higher quality.
+I’m stating the more obvious uses, but there are some sweet ones when you think about it.
+And they’re all legitimate uses.
+This stuff being done by a human would not make it any higher quality.